jeffrey82221/monad_playground/README.md

 - [ ] 研究codecarbon tracking_mode='machine'，是否只檢測單一個container的狀態

 # TODO:
-- [ ] creat a monad that bind to ray.serve DAG.
+- [ ] Creat a monad that bind to ray.serve DAG.
     - [ ] Start with a little playground of ray.serve DAG. (here: https://github.com/jeffrey82221/ray_playground)
     - [ ] Come up with a connection scheme of monad to the DAG.
     - [ ] Create a basic monad and the nested monad class.
+- [ ] Using our framework to decompose a model into smaller parts for serving